fallen-icarus/cardano-swaps/README.md

 ``` Txt
 fee = # ref scripts executed * ( 0.3 ADA + 0.02 ADA * ( # input utxos + # output utxos ) )
 ```
-The transaction fee increases linearly for every utxo (inputs + outputs) in the transaction, then quadratically for every reference script that needs to be executed.
+The transaction fee increases slowly for every utxo (inputs + outputs) in the transaction, then much more quickly for every reference script that needs to be executed.
 The reason for this is that the script must traverse all of the inputs and all of the outputs every time it is executed.

-Currenctly, the reference script must be executed once for every utxo coming from that script address.
+Currenctly with the design of Cardano, the reference script must be executed once for every utxo coming from that script address.
 Since the swap script validates based off the transaction as a whole and not based off any individual utxo, the extra executions for each utxo coming from the same swap address are completely redundant.
 There is a Cardano Problem Statement (CPS) [pull request](https://github.com/cardano-foundation/CIPs/pull/418) that looks to address this issue.

 ---
 ## Upgradability